A claimant can establish false imprisonment if they can show that:

 - The third-party did not exercise independent judgement and discretion: Davidson v Chief Constable of North Wales 2 All ER 597.

-It is not unlawful to make the claimant’s exit from a place he voluntarily entered conditional on a reasonable and fair action: Robertson v Balmain New Ferry Company (1906) 4 CLR 379.
+It is not unlawful to make the claimant’s exit from a place he voluntarily entered conditional on a reasonable and fair action: Robinson v Balmain New Ferry Company (1906) 4 CLR 379.
 For example, making the claimant pay a small fee to leave may not be unlawful.

 Police and other State authorities have statutory powers to make lawful arrests and detention.
 See particularly the Police and Criminal Evidence Act 1984.